zonemaster/zonemaster/docs/specifications/Connectivity-TP/connectivity06.md

 ## CONNECTIVITY06: All IP addresses of the domain's authoritative name
-server should not be part of same AS
+should not be part of same AS

 ### Test case identifier